The number of store visitors – the footfall in physical stores – is a crucial success driver of every retail business.

 How does the retailer select the right categories to develop them into destinations?

 First thing is to accept that the choice of destination categories should be limited.
-It takes time to manage the destination category.
-And, very important – it takes valuable store space.
-Thus, the choice of destination categories should be limited.
-The retailer must resist the temptation to try to please customers in all areas at once.
-In this case, he quickly falls into the loop of “more is less” and becomes completely (below) average.
+Why?
+Because it takes time to manage the destination category.
+And, very importantly – it takes up valuable storage space.
+Thus, the retailer must resist the temptation to try to please customers in all areas at once.
+In this case, he quickly falls into the loop of “more is less” and gets caught into a trap of becoming average, boring, dull.
 Destination categories are supposed to somehow cover 5-10% of total sales, no more.

-CRITERIA 3: The level of penetration in households is also extremely important – what % of households use a certain category regularly.
+What % of households use a certain category regularly?
 Despite the exceptional size of the market, tobacco products are limited to around 1/4 of households.
-For the remaining 3/4 of households, they have no destination value.
+The remaining 3/4 of households, they have no destination value.
 In contrast, bread and fruit, and vegetables are present in more than 99% of all households!

-However, the real levers come with the criteria below, where “smart math” and the understanding of individual categories are added to the equation.
-Both are an integral part of the new view of category management, summarized in the principles of Swift Category Management.
+With the above listed 3 criteria, we can quickly get an estimate how suitable a particular category is to assign it a role of destination.
+However, the real levers come with the extended criteria.
+Here “smart math” and the understanding of individual categories are added to the equation.
+Both are an integral part of the refreshed view of category management, summarized in the principles of Swift Category Management.

 For destination category success the following additional criteria should be tested: